Safeguarding

 NSPCC Speak Out, Stay Safe Programme

-In term 2 the children took part in the NSPCC’s "Speak out.
+Every academic year the children take part in the NSPCC’s "Speak out.
 Stay safe" programme.
-Unfortunately, the NSPCC couldn’t visit our school so instead they provided virtual assemblies for both key stages to help our pupils have the knowledge and understanding they need to stay safe from abuse.
+NSPCC provide virtual assemblies for both key stages to help our pupils have the knowledge and understanding they need to stay safe from abuse.
 This is a nationwide programme for every primary-school-aged child in the UK and Channel Islands.
 They use their friendly mascot Buddy to help children to feel empowered – knowing how they can speak out and stay safe.

 If you would like any more information about the NSPCC's "Speak out.
 Stay safe" programme, including frequently asked questions, you can find it on the NSPCC website nspcc.org.uk/schools